top of page

 Why Rebuilding Your Life After 60 Can Feel Like Failure

-People often describe this phase as “feeling stuck,” but that phrase barely touches what is really happening underneath.
+People often describe this phase as “feeling stuck,” but that phrase barely captures what is really happening beneath the surface.

 Even ordinary things begin carrying emotional weight.